 Larry Mikorenda: Now, can the organs of the head be affected by these pinched nerves?
 Like do you get blurry vision, problems with your hearing, stuff.
 Or some of these nerve pains or no?

 Dr. Vaksha: It’s unusual.
 So, vision is usually not involved with the nerve roots in the neck.
 The hearing can sometimes get involved.
 It’s rare.
 Especially it happens when the vertebral artery which is going from the back into the head, on the back of the head gets compressed, which is an unusual process, and it can be caused by many other things rather than disc, like with tumors.

-Larry Mikorenda: Now, another question I had, and when I had told [inaudible 00:16:15] to share with you, asked me this, and it may sound like it’s a bit of ridiculous question, but there’s that one bone that sticks out between your neck and your back, what is that thing?
+Larry Mikorenda: Now, another question I had, that spomebody had, when I told them I was doing this show with you, asked me this, and it may sound like it’s a bit of ridiculous question, but there’s that one bone that sticks out between your neck and your back, what is that thing?
 People think that it’s getting bigger, or … What is it?

 Dr. Vaksha: So that’s what is technically called the spinal stenosis of the C7 and T1 vertebrae.
 They are especially big, so they are prominences onto the back.
 And as we discussed, in the muscle of the side atrophies they get prominent.
 So they are normal bones there.
 It’s just, if your muscles are strong and bulging, you will never see them.
 But if the muscles are down, you will see them and feel them.

 Larry Mikorenda: That’s all for now.
 And also, we talk about hunchback people.
 Now this is a severe curvature of the spine, I believe.
 And that happens to some people as they age.
 What causes this?